arturoCrisanto/TITI-GAS/README.md

-# Workout App
+# TITI'GAS Website

-The Workout App is designed as a `MERN` (MongoDB, Express, React, Node.js) Stack project to enhance development skills and showcase a workout tracking application.
+The TITI'GAS Website is designed as a `MERN` (MongoDB, Express, React, Node.js) Stack project to enhance development skills and showcase a workout tracking application.
 It allows users to log and manage their workout routines, making it easier to track fitness progress over time.

 # Technologies Used